-The Area Agency on Aging of the Capital Area (AAACAP) Health and Wellness Program provides older adults with the tools to maintain and manage their health, to live as independently as possible.
-All Health and Wellness programs are Evidence Based Interventions (EBI) that have been proven effective to help older adults to improve and/or maintain their physical, mental and emotional health, reduce their risk of falling, and better manage their chronic diseases.
+The Health and Wellness Program provides older adults with the tools to maintain and manage their health to live as independently as possible.
+Each program is an Evidence Based Intervention (EBI) proven to effectively help older adults to improve and maintain their physical, mental and emotional health while focusing on key areas of concerns for older adults such as the risk of falling and managing chronic diseases.

-Each program conducted by AAACAP has earned the highest-level criteria for evidence-based disease prevention and health promotion programs from the U.S. Administration for Community Living.
+Each program has earned the highest-level criteria for evidence-based disease prevention and health promotion programs from the U.S. Administration for Community Living.

-AAACAP provides health and wellness programs and training, at no cost to people who are 60 years old or older or who care for someone at least 60 years old.
-Following the links gives more information about each program.
+AAACAP provides health and wellness programs and training courses, at no cost to people who are 60 years old or older or who care for someone at least 60 years old.

 Schedule a Health and Wellness Program or Become a Coach